LAMPSPUC/ScoreDrivenModels.jl/docs/src/manual.md

 ## Forecasting

-ScoreDrivenModels.jl allows users to generate, a point forecast, confidence interval forecasts or an ensemble of scenarios.
+ScoreDrivenModels.jl allows users to generate point forecasts, confidence intervals forecasts or an ensemble of scenarios.
 Point forecasts are obtained using the function `forecast` and the ensemble of scenarios are obtained using the function `simulate`